axelarnetwork/axelarate-community/Exercises/exercise_1_btc_transfer_cli.md

   axelarcli q bitcoin rawTx
   -> Return raw transaction in hex encoding
   ```
-  You can then copy the raw transaction and send it to bitcoin testnet with bitcoin's JSON-RPC API, or a web interface such as https://live.blockcypher.com/btc/pushtx/
+  You can then copy the raw transaction and send it to bitcoin testnet with bitcoin's JSON-RPC API, or a web interface such as https://live.blockcypher.com/btc/pushtx/.
+Note to select Bitcoin testnet as the chain, if you are using the Blockcypher interface.

 🛑 **IMPORTANT: Confirm the outpoint that returns the change (when in doubt, confirm all outpoints of this transaction)**